Clay County Courthouse (North Carolina): The Beal Center

 After official county business moved out of the historic courthouse in 2007, its interior was stripped and walls began to deteriorate.
 When ceilings were opened for ductwork, it was discovered that the courtroom floor and the building's roof beams were both on the verge of collapse and had to be repaired.
 In 2017 Clay County deeded the courthouse property to the Town of Hayesville.
 The town leases it to the Clay County Communities Revitalization Association, which was founded in 1998.
 The CCCRA took on the job of raising $1.2 million to preserve the structure.
 Renovation began in 2017 to turn the building into a community and event venue.

 The new venue, dubbed The Beal Center in honor of local benefactor Ron Beal, opened on July 21, 2018.
 The 2,200-square-foot courtroom is now used for weddings, dances, performances, trade expos and other events such as the annual WNC Festival of Trees.
 The courtroom accommodates up to 175 people.
 The building now includes an elevator, kitchen, meeting room, and gift shop.
+As of 2025, the building hosts around 80 events (including six weddings) per year.